-If the teacher seems at a loss for positive ways to encourage his cooperation, here are a couple of suggestions:
+If the teacher seems at a loss for positive ways to encourage his cooperation, here are five suggestions:

 2. When he behaves well, have her send home a special badge or certificate acknowledging his effort.
-(It can be the same badge over and over.)
+(It can be the same badge over and over.
+You can even offer to make it!)
 Your job is to make a big deal when he comes home with the badge.

 I want to add that you need to help your son develop a positive relationship with his teacher.
-That means resisting your own impulse to make any negative comments about her.
-This can be a tough balancing act, because you also need to give your son a chance to blow off steam by listening and empathizing with him: "Uh huh.
+That means resisting your own impulse to make any negative comments about the teacher, even when you think she's wrong This can be a tough balancing act, because you also need to give your son a chance to blow off steam by listening and empathizing with him: "Uh huh.
 Tell me more.
 You are pretty mad at your teacher right now.
 You feel like she was unfair."
-After you listen, of course, have a brainstorming session about how he could make sure things go differently tomorrow.
+After you listen and acknowledge that you understand why he's upset, have a brainstorming session about how he could make sure things go differently tomorrow.
 Make sure to let him come up with some of the ideas, instead of lecturing him.